carvelsaputra/carvelsaputra/README.md

 <br><br>
 🔍 Currently Learning
 <br>
-In my leisure time, I enjoy scratching frontend stuff.
+In my leisure time, I enjoy researching new technologies and experimenting with new ideas to continually improve my skills and knowledge.

 <!--